jacebenson/jace.pro/content/page/apis/gliderecord.md

 ### Insert

-So to be absolutely clear, to insert or update a record it’s nearly the same code, except you use `.insert();` or `.update();`.
+So to be absolutely clear, to insert or update a record it's nearly the same code, except you use `.insert();` or `.update();`.
 However you may want to use those with the following methods;